 Carey Davies, editor

 Carey Davies, who was previously a staff member at The Great Outdoors, returned to the magazine in July 2019 as editor.
-In his former role at the British Mountaineering Council he was the first officer dedicated to developing and promoting the work the organisation does for hillwalkers.
-Carey also contributes to the Guardian’s Country Diary series.
+In his former role as hillwalking officer for the British Mountaineering Council he spearheaded the ‘Mend Our Mountains’ campaign, which raised £1 million to repair heavily damaged paths.
+Carey is also a regular contributor to the Guardian’s Country Diary series.
 A lifetime walker, he has hiked and backpacked across in mountainous landscape as diverse as New Zealand’s Fiordland, Scotland’s Knoydart, Turkey’s Taurus and California’s Sierra Nevada.
 He can also be found running and occasionally climbing (badly).

 Our Gear Editor since 1991, Chris Townsend is one of the world’s most highly respected commentators on outdoor clothing and equipment and is also well-known as an author and long-distance hiker.
 He is the award-winning author of 22 books, including The Backpackers’ Handbook, the Cicerone guide to walking in Scotland and Out There, a recent collection of essays.
 Chris was the first person to complete a continuous round of all the Scottish Munros and Tops and has walked across Scotland from coast-to-coast 16 times, 15 of them while participating in the annual Great Outdoors Challenge.